Kylesa: History

-Kylesa is a metal group that borrows elements of hardcore punk, psychedelic rock, stoner rock, sludge metal, and speed metal.
-They have two singers, Phillip and Laura.
 Kylesa formed in Savannah in 2001, taking their name from "kilesa mara", a Buddhist term denoting delusory mental states.

-Guitarist and singer Phillip Cope, bassist Brian Duke and drummer Christian Depken were former members of the Savannah sludge metal act Damad, which had released two albums in the '90s.
+Guitarist and singer Phillip Cope, bassist Brian Duke, and drummer Christian Depken were former members of the Savannah sludge metal act Damad, which had released two albums in the '90s.
 Philip Cope has been described as the Savannah "metal scene's godfather".
 He began playing in hardcore punk groups in the late 1980s, and in 1992 booked groups such as Buzzoven and Neurosis at a local all-ages club.
-From 1993 to 2001, Cope played in the group Damad.
+From 1993 to 2001, Cope played in the group Damad, which included vocalist Victoria Scalisi.
 Pat Mathis of the Passive Fist label said that Damad "established a sound that's stuck-- that whole heavy, doomy Southern kind of metal.
 When you've got these old punk guys who listen to the Allman Brothers and start a metal band, that's kind of what you get."
 Damad changed their name to Kylesa in 2001 with the addition of Laura Pleasants, a native of North Carolina who attended the Savannah College of Art and Design.

-After recording the majority of their first record (self-titled on Prank) in May 2001, Kylesa played their first show with Mastodon and Cream Abdul Babar in Savannah, Georgia on June 2, 2001.
+After recording the majority of their first record (self-titled Kylesa on Prank Records) in May 2001, the band played their first show with Mastodon and Cream Abdul Babar in Savannah, Georgia on June 2, 2001.
 On June 6, 2001, Brian Duke died from an epileptic seizure during the course of the night.
-The band decided to finish the recording in Brian's honor, wrote and recorded two more songs (where local bass player and friend Michael Redmond stepped in and played bass).
-The self-titled record was released about one year later on Prank Records when artwork by Pushead was completed.
-Prior to the full LP, a single limited 7-inch was released on Prank also with Pushead artwork.
-The Pushead-designed Band Logo from these releases has been used on all the band's merchandise and releases ever since.
+The band decided to finish the recording in his honor, wrote and recorded two more songs (where local bass player and friend Michael Redmond stepped in and played bass).
+The self-titled record was released about one year later when artwork by Pushead was completed.
+Prior to the full LP, a single limited 7-inch was released on Prank Records, also using artwork by Pushead.
+The Pushead-designed band logo from these releases has been used on all the band's merchandise and releases ever since.

-Replacing Duke with bassist and singer Corey Barhorst, the band wrote and recorded a split 7-inch with Memento Mori, on Hyperrealist, and a split full length with Cream Abdul Babar from Florida, on At a Loss Recordings.
-These records came out immediately following the release on Prank, although they were recorded much later, The long wait for artwork by Pushead delaying the release of the self-titled LP.
-More singles and a placeholder EP, 2004's No Ending 110 Degree Heat Index followed right before Depken left the group.
+Replacing Duke with bassist and singer Corey Barhorst, the band wrote and recorded a split 7-inch with Memento Mori on Hyperrealist, and a split full-length with Cream Abdul Babar from Florida on At a Loss Recordings.
+These records came out immediately following the release on Prank despite being recorded much later, due to the long wait for artwork by Pushead delaying the release of the self-titled LP.
+More singles and a placeholder EP, 2004's No Ending 110 Degree Heat Index, followed right before Depken left the group.

 Kylesa signed with the independent metal label Prosthetic Records and released their second proper album, To Walk a Middle Course, in 2005 with drummer Brandon Baltzley.